 Through this democratic process, students begin to understand the importance of self-regulation and compromise.
-This process also provides an immersive learning experience on how democracy works, which will serve them well towards becoming responsible citizens.
+They are provided ownership in the greater school community in which they live.
+This process also provides an immersive learning experience on how democracy works, which will serve them well towards becoming responsible, productive, and civically-engaged adult citizens.

 Give them a voice today and they’ll use their voice tomorrow.